wp-plugins/bepro-listings/readme.txt

 	20. Shortcodes - Several ways to feature the information and engage your visitor.
 There are currently 7 shortcodes in the free plugin and several more available through addons
 	21. Hooks & Filters - Developers will love the documentation & ability to easily extend features.
 	22. Email Notifications - Requires BePro Email (100% free).
 Add, edit, delete notifications
+	23. Shortcode Builder - Use our tinymce button to build the shortcodes easily

 = POPULAR USES =